ichesnokov/developing-rt-plugin/slides-2.0.md

 ---

-## But how do we add JavaScript to the plugin?
+## But how to load JavaScript on the page?

+Note:
+No, not via a callback.
+Page needs to know which additional JavaScript files to load.
 ---

 ```pre